Seminar in Software Engineering: Human/Computer Interaction

 Of course, the presentation should not just copy the findings from other sources.
 The presenters are encouraged to include personal opinions, explain their own experience with the chosen design pattern (e.g., from a user's or developer's perspective), find alternate usages, show negative examples that demonstrate problems that arise when the pattern is not used, etc.

 The available time per presentation depends on the number of participants.
-Typically, a presentation should fit in a 20 or 30 minute time slot.
+A presentation should fit in a 20 minute time slot.
 This means that presentations must be concise and should concentrate on the most important aspects.

 In addition to the presentation, participants are also expected to write a summary of their findings.
 The result should be a 5-10 page document in the typical style of a research paper.
 It should be written for user interface designers as the target audience.
 Readers should be enabled to use the described design pattern on their own in real-world projects.
 With this goal in mind, the documentation should also explain how the sample implementation was created.